hywn/copp/README.md

 if you want to specify a specific location in memory to force the label to start at, you can use `=label[0x0A]` to make the location be `0x0A`.

 you can put arbitrary bytes after a label separated by spaces, e.g. `=hello[4] 0x00 0x01 0x02`

+when you want to use a label as an arg, use `:labelname`. e.g. `load r0 :mylabel`.

 ## comments